Tips for Foundations Interested in Getting Involved in OZs

 - Given the absence of impact reporting requirements in the current iteration of the program, how can mission driven organizations help steer the program or deals in the right direction?
 View the OZ Framework for recommendations on monitoring impact by the U.S. impact Investing Alliance.

 - Although impact investors may be increasingly familiar with the program, are community based organizations being included in dialogue?
 How do we ensure that residents have a say in the future of their own community?
+Read this op-ed on activity in Washington State seeking to address this topic.

 - Without a solution to gentrification — which is not addressed in the program — how can we prevent investments influxes in OZ tracts from increasing property values in a way that displaces current residents?